-In March 2020, the outbreak of COVID-19 caused by a novel strain of the coronavirus was recognized as a pandemic by the World Health Organization.
-The Company is carefully and continually evaluating the potential individual patient risk associated with continuing to enroll in our existing studies during the ongoing COVID-19 pandemic.
-We have decided, in collaboration with treating investigators, to allow MTEM's studies to remain open and able to treat enrolled patients and screen new patients.
+We are carefully and continually evaluating the potential individual patient risk associated with continuing to enroll in our existing studies during the ongoing COVID-19 pandemic, in accordance with FDA and foreign regulatory authorities' recommendations for clinical trials.
+We have decided, in collaboration with treating investigators, to allow our studies to remain open and able to treat enrolled subjects and screen new subjects.
 This decision is predicated on the treating investigator determining that the potential benefit to the patient of investigational therapy outweighs the potential risk of contracting COVID-19.
-Patients enrolled in MTEM trials have relapsed or refractory incurable malignancies with few or no standard-of-care therapeutic options and limited life expectancy.
-COVID-19 has led to a significant slowdown in the pace of site initiations and patient enrollment in our clinical studies.
-The degree of disruption is variable by geography and individual clinical site, with some sites closed to new enrollment, some screening and enrolling only patients with an urgent need for treatment, and a small minority attempting to operate as usual.
-The COVID-19 pandemic has resulted in a significant slowdown in the pace of site initiations and patient enrollment across our MT-3724 phase II programs.
-As a CD20-targeteting agent for the treatment of hematological malignancy, MT-3724 may impair the ability to generate humoral immunity to coronavirus infection.
-MT-5111 screening and enrollment has been less impacted than MT-3724 but is still enrolling at slower pace than was projected pre-COVID-19.
+Subjects enrolled in our trials have relapsed or refractory incurable malignancies with few or no standard-of-care therapeutic options and limited life expectancy.
+COVID-19 led to a significant slowdown in the pace of site initiations and patient enrollment in our clinical studies.
+The degree of disruption was, and continues to be, variable by geography and individual clinical site, with some sites closed to new enrollment, some screening and enrolling only subjects with an urgent need for treatment, and a small minority attempting to operate as usual.
+The COVID-19 pandemic resulted in a significant slowdown in the pace of site initiations and patient enrollment across our MT-3724 Phase II programs.
+As a CD20-targeting agent for the treatment of hematological malignancy, MT-3724 may impair the ability to generate humoral immunity to coronavirus infection.
+To date, screening and enrollment for the MT-5111 Phase I study has been less adversely affected than the MT-3724 studies but it is enrolling at slower pace than was projected pre-COVID-19.
 To date, we have been able to continue to work at our cGMP manufacturing facility and laboratories without interruption from COVID-19.
-As a result, manufacturing of product supply for clinical trials and research activities to support advancement of our preclinical pipeline (including partnered programs) have not been impacted by COVID-19.
+As a result, manufacturing of product supply for clinical trials and research activities to support advancement of our preclinical pipeline (including partnered programs) have not been adversely affected by COVID-19 to date